AkshantVats/Learning/InterviewCampProblems/README.md

   20. Given a sorted array of Integers, find the target.
 If the target is not found,return the element closest to the target.For example,A = [1,2,4,5,7,8,9], Target = 6 -> Output Index = 3 or 4 (since both 5 and 7 are equally close)

   21. Given an array that is cyclically sorted, find the minimum element.
 A cyclically sorted array is a sorted array rotated by some number of elements.
 Assume all elements are unique.For example:A = [4,5,1,2,3], which is just [1,2,3,4,5] rotated by 2 Result = index 2

+  22. Search Array of Unknown length You are given an array, but you don't know the length.
+Write a program to find a target element in the array.